Banded Stilt

 Colors

-White body and head with black wings; breeding adults feature a distinct broad, chestnut-brown U-shaped breast band; legs are pink.
+White head and body with jet-black wings; breeding adults feature a prominent chestnut-brown U-shaped breast band, while non-breeding adults may lack it.

 Key Features